 The universities and most university colleges are run by the Norwegian state, and studying at these institutions is free of charge.
 Students at private institutions pay tuition fees, but many of the institutions also receive financial support from the state.
 The Ministry of Education and Research has overall responsibility for higher education in Norway.
 See a list of accredited higher education institutions.

 The Norwegian Universities and Colleges Admission Service (NUCAS) administers admission to first degree level programmes (bachelor's, university college graduate or one-year programmes) at universities and university colleges.
 The Higher Education Entrance Qualification or a corresponding qualification is a requirement for admission to higher education, but the programmes can have different additional admission criteria.
 Some programmes require certain grades or certain combinations of subjects from upper secondary education.
-If a programme has many applicants, admission will normally be based on points calculated on the basis of the applicants' grades from upper secondary school and any relevant work experience.
+If a programme has more applicants than places, applicants will compete for admission based on points calculated on the applicants' grades from upper secondary school and bonus points earned in other contexts.

 Some programmes admit applicants without the Higher Education Entrance Qualification.
 This is called the vocational pathway ('y-veien').
 Admission to these programmes is based on a relevant craft or journeyman's certificate or upper secondary vocational qualifications.
 It is up to the institutions to choose whether to admit students via the vocational pathway, and they must apply to the Ministry of Education and Research for exemption from the ordinary admission procedure (Higher Education Entrance Qualification).